Sri Lanka Super League: History

 Professionalism in Sri Lanka did not exist until the General Secretary of Football Federation of Sri Lanka Jaswar Umar Lebbe initiated and designed this competition with the assistance and guidance of FIFA in 2018.
 Club selection process was through a “Club Licensing Criteria” in association with the Asian Football Confederation.

 Since most of the clubs in this league haven't any FIFA Standard Stadiums, Sugathadasa Stadium was chosen as the venue to stage the tournament since the beginning.

 Competition format

 There are 10 clubs in the Super League.
 During the course of a season each club plays the others twice (a double round-robin system), for a total of 90 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 The competition will operate without promotion and relegation for the first two seasons.

 Due to the COVID-19 situation, inaugural season of the Super League was forced to limit to a single round-robin system.

 Qualification for Asian competitions

-The winner of the Super League enters the AFC Cup at the qualifying play-offs preliminary round 1 for the South Asia Zone.
+The winner of the Super League enters the AFC Challenge League, currently they do not have a AFC license.